 How Often to Clean the Crested Gecko Terrarium?

-You should spot clean daily and remove uneaten food the day after you fed it.
+You should spot clean daily and remove uneaten food one or two days after you fed it (depending on your feeding schedule).
 Refresh water daily.
 Clean the entire terrarium and its decorations at least once a month.
 The substrate should be replaced weekly or monthly depending on the kind of substrate.

 Daily cleaning needs to be done to prevent the build-up of bacteria.
 This daily cleaning will consist of: